-Running a faster marathon means putting all focus into the task to ensure you are set up for success
+Running faster marathons means putting all focus into the task to ensure you are set up for success.

 2. Increased emphasis on faster long runs

-If you have as your goal to run a marathon at 9.30 mile pace, doing a 20-miler at 11 minute pace is not going to assist you.
+So, if you want to to run a marathon at 9.30 mile pace, doing a 20-miler at 11 minute pace is not going to assist you.

 Will it help you burn fat?

 Will it help you lose weight and build endurance?